LucindaX/seismic/package-server/README.md

 Now on to the API . `routes/api.js` contains our express router which has two APIs of concern .

 `#POST /api/packages` : this API is called from our gem with the gem list and we respond wit the packages list .
-Now this api is supposed to be a GET operation but due to the large number of gems a project can have , size limitations on GET is an issue .
-So the easiest way to work around that is with a POST request rather than redirecting .
 Gems are sent along with machine info ( distribution , release , arch ) , and when gems are retrieved we make sure that they correspond to the detected OS and therefore its packages or else we skip it .
 An example of the object sent :
 ```javascript
 {
 	"gems": ["http", "rspec", "fleet"],